Your cart

 How often do I need to change the water?

-I change the water when it get crumbs in it - or about once every 4-7 days.
-If you're more careful than me and use a clean knife to get the butter out, there is less chance of contaminants in your butter.
+I change the water when it get crumbs in it - or about once every 3-5 days.
+If you're more careful than me and use a clean knife to get the butter out, there is less chance of contaminants in your butter (which can lead to mould - but more on mould below).

 How do I wash it?